KavalchukD/Regim_mlab/README.md

 voltage) by the method of contour equations.
 Implemented work with xls files for input and output calculation results.

-To run the program, you must:
+To run the program, you have to:
 1. Copy the Regim_Mlab folder to the hard disk
 2. Open the main file in Matlab;
 3. Run the main file in Matlab;